threewisemonkeys-as/threewisemonkeys-as.github.io/_pages/about.md

 # Recent News

+- August 2021.
+I'll be a Teaching Assistant for BITS F425 (Deep Learning) which is being run for the first time at BITS Pilani, Goa
 - June 2021: I'll be interning at [TCS Research](https://www.tcs.com/tcs-research) over the summer.
 - January 2021.
 I'll be working at [APPCAIR](https://www.bits-pilani.ac.in/appcair/) with [TCS Research](https://www.tcs.com/tcs-research) on Bayesian Neural Program Syenthesis.
 - January 2021.
-I'll be a Teaching Assistant for BITS F464 (Machine Learning) at BITS Pilani, Goa\
+I'll be a Teaching Assistant for BITS F464 (Machine Learning) at BITS Pilani, Goa.
 - Summer 2020.
 Completed research internship at [CSIR - CEERI](ceeri.res.in).
 [Overview](../projects/drone_rl).
 - Summer 2020.
 Completed research internship at the [Center of Robotics and Machine Intelligence](https://robita.iiita.ac.in/), IIIT Allahbad under [Prof. Nandi](https://sites.google.com/site/gcnandi/)